akmalfaditya/Bootcamp/Practice/Web Development/Repository MVC/README.md

 - Models represent domain entities

 ### 2. **Testability**
-- Easy to mock `IUnitOfWork` and repository interfaces
+- Easy to mock repository interfaces directly
 - Business logic can be tested without database
 - Controllers can be unit tested with mocked services